 A budget is really the only way to make sure that you’re living within your means.
-Without a budget you will have only a vague idea of what your incomings and outgoings are and that lack of information means your finances can easily end up in the black.
-It’s important to check in with your budget regularly, to make sure that it incorporates your current spending habits, and ensure that you’re being honest about what your outgoings really are.
+Without a budget, you will have only a vague idea of what your incomings and outgoings are and that lack of information means your finances can easily end up in the black.
+It’s important to check in with your budget regularly, to make sure that you can afford your current spending habits, and ensure that you’re being honest about what your outgoings really are.
 Sometimes it’s a bit of a shock to see how much you’re spending but the budget will only work if it reflects reality.

 The first place to begin with budgeting is informing yourself about your finances.
 You need to know exactly how much you spend every month, down to the last penny, as well as what your regular income is.
-Collect bank statements from the last couple of months, as well as credit card statements and utilities bills.
-Get your pay slips together, as well as details of any savings that you have and don’t forget less regular incomings or outgoings.
+Collect bank statements from the last couple of months, as well as credit card statements and utility bills.
+Get your payslips together, as well as details of any savings that you have and don’t forget less regular incomings or outgoings.

 This is probably the easiest place to start, as most of us tend to have fewer sources of incomings than outgoings.
 Make sure that the income you’re looking at is a figure after tax and National Insurance contributions have been deducted and don’t simply rely on regular monthly incomes but incorporate those that are more or less sporadic too.
 Create streams for the earnings that come in at different times and record these in different columns in the income section of your budget.
 Make sure you also have an overall grand total for your entire annual income, as this is a useful perspective to have too.